Nemausus (Νέμαυσος): Roman city in southern France, modern Nîmes.

 The Romans gained control of this part of Gaul during the Second Punic War but started to develop this part of their empire in 118 BCE, about a century later, when they built the Via Domitia.
 This road connected Italy to Hispania.
 According to Strabo, the road was "easy to travel in summer, but muddy and flooded by the rivers in winter and spring".
 This may have been especially true for the countryside of Nemausus, where water is abundant.

 In 27 BCE, the emperor Augustus settled veterans from his Egyptian campaign in the city and gave it the rights of a colonia.
-(Alternatively, they were soldiers of the army of his defeated rival Marc Antony.)
+(Alternatively, they were soldiers of the army of his defeated rival Mark Antony.))
 As a consequence, the coins of Nemausus showed an Egyptian crocodile and sometimes palm tree or leaf.

 Eleven years later, the emperor also surrounded the city with a wall (length six kilometers; nine meters high), in which several older monuments were included.
 One of these was the Tour Magne.
 The original function of this Gallic building is not known, but it may have been a mausoleum, a watchtower, or a sanctuary.